cocos/cocos-engine/EngineErrorMap.md

 Lazy init texture with image element failed due to image loading failure: %s

+### 3121

+Can't find a texture format supported by the current platform!
+Please add a fallback format in the editor.

 ### 3300

 Rect width exceeds maximum margin: %s